Hackashaq666/apple-music-api/README.md

 # iTunes API!!

+This repo repo contains updates to work with the latest versions of Apple Music App.

 iTunes API is a simple REST server allowing you to query/control a local running iTunes instance.
 Once you have a way to make RESTful API calls to control iTunes, you can integrate its control into any of your own software.